Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 - Upon booting up, the UniFi access point will appear within the primary UniFi console’s interface (the UniFi mobile app or the web page) and can be adopted with a single click, just like any UniFi device.
 Then, after a few minutes, it’ll work as part of the system, sharing the same Wi-Fi SSIDs and password as those of the existing network.

-Overall, in my experience, besides the time for hardware placement, you can build a robust UniFi Wi-Fi system with multiple broadcasters in about half an hour.
+Overall, based on my experience, aside from the time required for hardware placement, you can build a robust UniFi Wi-Fi system with multiple access points in about half an hour.

 UniFi Network: Excellent performance

-Over the past five years, I’ve used about half a dozen UniFi consoles and many UniFi devices for personal and business purposes, and they all have worked reliably.
+Over the past five years, I’ve used approximately half a dozen UniFi consoles and numerous UniFi devices for both personal and business purposes, and they have all worked reliably.

 My first unit, the UDM, for example, worked almost non-stop from late 2019 until early February 2025 without any issues, despite having a relatively loud internal fan.
 I only replaced it because the UDR7 is clearly better.